hamaluik/hermes/HELP.md

 HL7 (Health Level 7) is an international standard for exchanging healthcare information between computer systems.
-HL7 v2.x messages are text-based and use a specific format with delimiters to organize data.
+HL7 v2.x messages are text-based and use a specific format with delimiters to organise data.

 ### Message Structure